scionproto/scion/doc/DRKeyInfra.md

 In the DRKey protocol, key establishment is offloaded to the certificate server (CS).
-Each certificate server selects a local secret value, which is only shared with trustworthy entities in the same AS, it is never shared outside the AS.
+Each certificate server selects a local secret value, which is only shared with trustworthy entities in the same AS; it is never shared outside the AS.
 The secret value will serve as the root of a symmetric key hierarchy, where keys of a level are derived from keys of the preceding level using an efficient Pseudo-Random Function (PRF).
 Thanks to the one-way property of the PRF, the